sachioross/the-plan/week-in-the-life/readme.md

     - 1 day for shop/home projects (expectation is duration may not officially drop, but productivty might with balancing family needs)
     - 1/2 day for decompress / sanity

+### Exploration Q&A

+1. What might this scenario tell you about what's important, not important, and your relative heirarchy of values?
+    - Both scenarios focus on creativity, albeit this one is focused on creative solutions vs. the more physical outputs of the first scenario.
+Both scenarios focus on travel, which is important, but this one rachets it up significantly (though, more specifically: work should travel to new locations, so repeat locations would not be satisfying).
+Both scenarios also focus on autonomy, however the first scenario was near-complete autonomy while the second would still involve working with clients and their needs.
+I can't tell to what extent, but "the desire to feel important," is floating around in the mind.
+1. What feels most appealing about this scenario?
+    - This still allows me to work in the aspect of consulting that I most enjoyed, which is an area of comfort, while also doing so on my own terms.
+1. What feels most exciting about this scenario?
+    - The ability to resume traveling, exploring new cities, and getting to know new people
+1. What seems most challenging about this scenario?
+    - Developing the initial network and brand of someone that can support companies outside of Adobe products and/or purely from a technical development perspective.
+And this may add to challenges from a relationship perspective (counter: it may also help me find people whom are more like myself).
+1. What do you see as the biggest logistical hurdle(s) for this scenario?
+    - The initial time to accomplish building of a personal brand and consistent clientel, both for the actual marketing aspects and the associated business functions, may take far more time than outlined for a significant time (6-18 months) before things are consistent enough to start restricting the window to those 3-4 days.
+Also: the customers.
+1. What experiments could you create to test aspects of these scenarios? ('minimum viable experiment' ?)
+    - I could attend meetups / local conferences on technology and inquire and converse with various (ideally) business leaders and start to build a network
+        - As that network pans out, maybe offer to assist pro-bono on some ideas and strategy; if they're happy with the conversations ask for reference or leads
+    - I could refocus on Rebuilding Together and help them grow in their capabilities and use them for the same purpose (reference / lead) into other opportunities; non-profit or otherwise
+    - I could possibly reach out to some of my contacts made along the way, introduce the idea, and get their input and advice (along with potential references)